-- Safety and Health: Housing in our community is free from hazards, protected from crime, and are healthy places to live. - Stability and Sustainability: Our community members are capable and well-supported to maintain stable and sustainable places to live. - Affordability and Income: Housing costs are not burdensome and the community supports income levels that can sustain homes. - Community: Housing promotes a sense of community and the community supports housing and homelessness initiatives.
+- Safety and Health: Housing in our community will be free from hazards, be protected from crime, and provide healthy places to live. - Stability and Sustainability: Our community members will be capable and well-supported to maintain stable and sustainable places to live. - Affordability and Income: Housing costs will not be burdensome and the community will support income levels that can sustain homes. - Community: Housing will promote a sense of community and the community will support housing and homelessness initiatives.